-The Sideline Lounge Pt.
-1
+The Sideline Lounge - Rhythm of Life

 The music started and someone shouted, “This one’s for Mr. L,” as glasses were raised then lowered, before being raised again to mouth levels all around the bar as Frankie Beverly sang about happy feelings being in the air.
 There truly were happy feelings in the air, even on this sad occasion.
 Mr. L, Luther Livingston, was a fixture at The Sideline Lounge for over thirty years.
 For many of those in the bar that night, he was a drinking buddy or elder they respected.
 For others, he had been their history teacher or later their principal over at King High School.

 That evening, his death was the reason a few extra shots were being poured.
 Not that his death was a joyous occasion, but in his honor, the patrons of Sideline were going to drink and laugh and talk shit, as if he were sitting in his usual booth near the bathrooms.
 Truth is, there never needed to be a reason for the drinks to be flowing at Sideline, someone was always celebrating: new job, fired from your job, child or grandchild born, son arrested, wife left you, someone else’s wife now living with you, it didn’t matter, there were always going to be reasons for shots around the bar.

 The bartenders on duty scrambled to keep the shot glasses full, as the orders were coming rapidly and the bar was especially packed that day.
 Michelle took a second to survey the growing crowd and wondered if Mr. L’s death brought so many people in; then she looked at the calendar on the wall and realized it was a pay week.
 There was definitely a routine on a pay Thursday; the regulars spent a little more and there always seemed to be five or six new patrons on payday as well.
 Michelle wasn’t a psychiatrist, but she knew better than others that a few glasses of your favorite liquor often helped whatever was on your mind…if only for a few hours.